 It’s still common for midsize organizations to deploy CRM technology almost exclusively as a sales management tool for monitoring sales activities and reporting results.
 While this information is useful, it barely scratches the surface as to what’s possible in comparison to a well thought out and executed CRM strategy.

 The ultimate goal of CRM is to develop some form of Intelligent CRM—a system that actually delivers many of the working benefits typically attributed to high-caliber business intelligence solutions.
 This is accomplished by creating a 360o view of your customers, aggregating all customer interactions such as order, service and proposal history etc. into a single location and then providing frontline sellers and systems with educated suggestive selling ideas via simple comparative and eventually more sophisticated predictive analysis.
 The good news is that this isn’t a zero sum game as there are significant direct and indirect ROI opportunities to be had along the way.
-The graphic below illustrates the natural progression from basic to Intelligent CRM.

 This paper highlights proven practices and benefits for evolving CRM beyond basic sales management to Intelligent CRM, providing an enterprise platform for maximizing revenues, reducing costs and enhancing your customer’s experience.

 In its purest form, CRM is about driving revenue and profitability by leveraging data, information and actionable insights (information + experience = insight) to provide customers what they need, when/where they need it and in a way that delivers the best customer experience possible.
 At a minimum, this requires a vision for sharing customer information across sales, marketing and operations and making it easily accessible in a single location.
 This allows frontline sellers and marketers the opportunity to develop this information into actionable insight to help: